pcheek13/MorningMirror/README.md

 MorningMirror is a streamlined, modular smart mirror platform ready to clone and run on a Raspberry Pi 5.

 ## Raspberry Pi 5 one-shot setup (Bookworm)
 Copy and paste this block on a clean Raspberry Pi 5.
-It installs Node 20, pulls the repo, installs runtime deps, sets up Wi‑Fi helper permissions, and registers MorningMirror with PM2 so it starts on boot:
+It installs Node 20, pulls the repo, installs runtime deps, sets up Wi‑Fi helper permissions, and registers MorningMirror with PM2 so it starts on boot.
+The block also prepares your desktop session so Electron has a display and PM2 inherits it on startup:

 ```bash
 curl -fsSL https://deb.nodesource.com/setup_20.x | sudo -E bash - && \